c-technology/react-native-here-navigate/example/README.md

 # Getting Started

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

+Note that installing npm packages might have to be done using `npm install --prefix .` to ensure that the builds can be successfully made later on.

 ## Step 1: Start the Metro Server